Register your interest in receiving updates on digital agriculture and The Internet of Things trials.

 This will also require an effective system which leverages the contributions of government, industry and research institutions with a clear pathway to implementation on-farm and by businesses.

-The Victorian Government is running four 'Internet of Things' trials in key agricultural areas, covering Victoria's major agriculture sectors of dairy, broad-acre cropping, meat production and horticulture.
-The trials will investigate issues from the network level all the way through to end-user devices and machinery on-farm.
+The Victorian Government is running the On-farm IoT Trial in four key agricultural areas, covering Victoria's major agriculture sectors of dairy, broad-acre cropping, sheep, and horticulture.
+The trial will assess the contribution that IoT makes to farm performance and will support the uptake of IoT in agriculture.

-The knowledge gained through the trials will drive the Victorian Government's longer-term response to the opportunity of digital agriculture.
+Insights gained through the trial will drive the Victorian Government's longer-term response to the opportunity of digital agriculture.